fabiohecht/kafka-bookstore-tutorial/README.md

 [**TODO** copy paste]

-When you are done, exit with crtl+D as usual.
+When you are done, exit with crtl+D.

 **TODO** set up debezium to CDC it across (can then demo realtime changes of data in DB reflecting in Kafka + KSQL processing)